jillesvangurp/www.jillesvangurp.com/pages/index.md

 - High-level or hands-on consulting on search architecture & Elasticsearch
 - Trainings and workshops related to that.
 Want to use Fleet, ELK, or are you looking to level up your search skills?
 I can help.
 - Improving the quality of your search.
-I have built [Rankquest Studio](https://rankquest.jillesvangurp.com) to help people benchmark their search quality.
+I built [Rankquest Studio](https://rankquest.jillesvangurp.com) to help my clients benchmark their search quality because I have found that a lot of them were struggling with a lack of a structured approach to evolving their search in a datadriven way.
 - Architecture / ETL reviews, workshops, or hands-on deep dives
 - Team troubleshooting & interim management & mentoring.
 - General consulting on tech, roadmap, or product.